netzzz/rest-assured-chuck-norris-api-maven-project/README.md

 Method: searchJokesByText(HelperFunctions.getRandomString(121))
 Description: This test attempts to search with a too long text (more than 120 characters) to confirm the API enforces the maximum length restriction.
 Expected Response: HTTP 400 Bad Request, Message: "search.query: size must be between 3 and 120"

-<b>Test Suites</b>
+### Test Suites

 1. ChuckNorrisApiRegressionSuite